elixir-bridge/elixir-bridge.github.io/02_Suggestotron/17-setting-the-default-page.markdown

 ---

 ## Goals
-Now that the structure is complete, let's make the flow work smoothly.
+Now that the structure is complete, lets make the flow work smoothly.

 Currently when you go to http://localhost:4000 you see the "Welcome aboard" message.